-A travel time extension can be granted if the conscript's one-way travel to his domicile using public transport and/or arranged transport takes more than six hours.
-The leave or week leave is extended by the same amount of time as the six-hour limit is exceeded.
+A travel time extension can be granted in the conscript's one-way travel to their domicile using public transport and/or arranged transport takes more than six hours.
+The leave or week leave is extended by the same length of time that exceeds the six-hour travelling time.

-Trips abroad are allowed during leave.
-In such a case, write your address abroad on "Address during leave".
+You may travel abroad on leaves.
+In such a case, give your address abroad in your leave application ("Address during leave").
 You don't need to put in a specific leave application for travelling abroad.
 You must not wear your military uniform abroad without the brigade-level unit's permission.